SummerSun/azure-docs-powershell-int/AzurePowerShell/AzureRM.Resources/New-AzureRmResourceLock.md

 ## PARAMETERS

 ### -LockLevel
-TThe level of the lock.
+The level of the lock.
-The currently supported lock level is "CannotDelete".
+The currently supported lock levels are "CannotDelete" and "ReadOnly".

-When this level is set on a resource, that resource cannont be deleted unless the lock is removed.
+CannotDelete - When this level is set on a resource, that resource cannot be deleted unless the lock is removed.

+ReadOnly - When this level is set on a resource, that resource cannot updated or deleted unless the lock is removed.

 ```yaml
 Type: LockLevel